Alfresco/alfresco-ios-app/README.md

 Getting Help
 ===

-If you are experiencing problems with the application or need help please consult the [Alfresco Mobile Forum](https://forums.alfresco.com/forum/end-user-discussions/alfresco-mobile).
+If you are experiencing problems with the application or need help please use the in-app Feedback feature, or contact [Mobile@Alfresco.com](mailto:mobile@alfresco.com).